 - Lost wages/earning potential: Victims injured in car accidents may be able to recover compensation for wages lost between the time of the injury and the conclusion of the lawsuit.
 If the wounded victim was unemployed at the time of the accident, they might be awarded lost wages if they can demonstrate earning potential during this period.

-Recover with the Help of a Georgia Car Accident Lawyer
+Recover with the Help of a Atlanta Car Accident Attorney

 You must file a car accident claim before the statute of limitations expires.
 This period is generally two years after the accident occurs in the state of Georgia.
 If you wait longer than two years to file a lawsuit, you will be unable to do so.
 Timing is often imperative when filing a claim.